Dear Aunt Vadge,

 This is the same sort of idea with orgasms.
 Apparently there are 26 different types of female orgasm, not just ‘clitoral’ or ‘vaginal’.
 An orgasm is an orgasm, and they often feel quite different to one another, each and every time.

-The discussion of the vaginal and clitoral orgasms is fraught with a complete lack of evidence for any differences in orgasms, since even when they’ve put cameras inside the vagina to see what the vaginal orgasm looks like, they can’t see what the person describes or can only see it some of the time.
+The discussion of the vaginal and clitoral orgasms is fraught with a complete lack of evidence for any differences in orgasms.
+Even when researchers put cameras inside the vagina to see what the vaginal orgasm looks like, they can’t see what the person describes or can only see it some of the time.

 Thus, the discussion of different types of female orgasm is largely subjective, at least for now.
 That is, a person can only report sensations during orgasm, and classify it personally.
 There is no definitive way to know what orgasms are what type.